juanriopizzella/CloseFilesOnLoadCheckbox/README.md

 # CloseFilesOnLoadCheckbox (Autodesk Navisworks Plugin)

+This repository contains the source code and Visual Studio Solution of the CloseFilesOnLoadCheckbox Autodesk Navisworks Plugin.

 This plugin is intended to counteract a very common issue related to clash detection workflows: the inability to overwrite NWC files due to someone having them appended to a Navisworks Manage session that has the "Close NWC/NWD files on load" checkbox unticked.